-This section adopts section 19 of the uniform act with modifications to clarify and refine language and adopt New Jersey law.
-For the most part, this section mirrors a comparable section in the Uniform Mediation Act, adopted in New Jersey at N.J.S.
+This section adopts Section 19 of the uniform act with modifications to clarify and refine language and adopt New Jersey law.
+For the most part, this Section mirrors a comparable section in the Uniform Mediation Act, adopted in New Jersey at N.J.S.
 2A:23C-6.
-However, in one instance, the exception to privilege in 2A:23C-6 is broader than the UCLA/R. See 2A:23C-6 a.
-(5).
-Modifications made to subsection a.
-(4) and c.
-(1) are suggested by comments from the AOC.
+However, in one instance, the exception to privilege in N.J.S.
+2A:23C-6 is broader than the UCLA/R. See N.J.S.
+2A:23C-6 a.(5).
+Modifications made to subsections a.(4) and c.(1) were suggested by comments from the AOC.